 A CFP expression is \emph{quasi-closed} if it contains no free predicate variables.

-A $\CFP$ expression is \emph{admissible} if it is quasi-closed, the concurrency operator and restriction occur only at s.p.~positions, every restriction $\rt{A}{B}$ has a Harrop premise $A$, and every occurrence of a functional implication is part of a quasi-closed subexpression without $\Set$ and restriction.\footnote{The definition of admissibility in~\cite{CFPesop} is similar but disallows restrictions.}
+A $\CFP$ expression is \emph{admissible} if \begin{enumerate} \item[(i)] it contains predicate variables, the concurrency operator, and restriction at s.p.~positions only, \item[(ii)] every occurring restriction $\rt{A}{B}$ has a Harrop premise $A$, \item[(iii)] every occurrence of a functional implication is part of a quasi-closed subexpression without $\Set$ and restriction.\footnote{The definition of admissibility in~\cite{CFPesop} is similar but disallows restrictions.} \end{enumerate}